Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Formulation

 Here, parameter $\xi$ measures the degree of momentum-space anisotropy, defined as;

 where $k_{z}\equiv\bf{k} \cdot \bf{n}, \bf{k}_{\perp}\equiv \bf{k} - \bf{n}(\bf{k} \cdot \bf{n}$) correspond to the particle momenta along and perpendicular to the direction of anisotropy, and $\theta$ is the angle between particle momentum ($\bf{k}$) with respect to direction of anisotropy ($\bf{n}$).
-Here, we assume a classical picture in which the direction of anisotropy is along the direction of the particle.
-The $f_{1}(\xi)$ and $f_{2}(\xi)$ are parameterized in such a way that Eq.~\ref{mDzeta} remains always true under small and large values of $\xi$.
-Here, it is worth mentioning that the parametrization of the anisotropic Debye mass for arbitrary $\xi$ is obtained by constructing a model for the real part of short-range heavy quark-antiquark potential~\cite{Strickland:2011aa}.
+Here, $f_{1}(\xi)$ and $f_{2}(\xi)$ are parameterized in such a way that Eq.~\ref{mDzeta} remains always true under small and large values of $\xi$.
+Here, it is worth mentioning that the parametrization of the anisotropic Debye mass for arbitrary $\xi$ is obtained by constructing a model for the real part of the short-range heavy quark-antiquark potential~\cite{Strickland:2011aa}.

+It is necessary to mention that in the presence of momentum space anisotropy, the potential becomes non-central; thus solving Eq.~\ref{shrr1} using the separation of variables method will not be applicable.
+To retain spherical symmetry of the potential, we considered a scenario in which the direction of anisotropy is along the direction of the particle, i.e., $\theta$ = 0.
+With this assumption, we restore the conditions necessary for solving the Schrödinger equation (Eq.~\ref{shrr1}) in its radial form; here, the medium anisotropy parameter ($\xi$) serves as an arbitrary constant.
+This approximation effectively captures the leading-order influence of anisotropy while preserving computational feasibility.\\

 So far, we have set up the effective Hamiltonian for quarkonium states in a rotating, magnetized, and anisotropic QCD medium, incorporating spin-vorticity and spin-magnetic couplings along with the potential.
 It has also been discussed how the Debye mass modifies in the presence of the magnetic field and momentum- space anisotropy.
-With this configuration in place, we now discuss the spin-alignment of quarkonia in the QGP medium.
+With this configuration in place, we now discuss the spin alignment of quarkonia in the QGP medium.